fancellu/scalajs-leaflet/README.md

 download dependencies and prepare the relevant javascript files.
 It then kicks off a web server to serve the html and JS files.
 The example files are under example.

 If you open
-[localhost:12345/example/target/scala-2.11/classes/quickstart-dev.html](http://localhost:12345/example/target/scala-2.11/classes/quickstart-dev.html) in your browser, it will show you a sample app, drawing 2 graphs.
+[localhost:12345/example/target/scala-2.11/classes/quickstart-dev.html](http://localhost:12345/example/target/scala-2.11/classes/quickstart-dev.html) in your browser, it will show you a sample app.
 Do open the Console to see debug messages.
-There are also 2 other code samples.
+There are is another code example at localhost:12345/example/target/scala-2.11/classes/leaflet2-dev.html](http://localhost:12345/example/target/scala-2.11/classes/leaflet2-dev.html)

 ## Live Demo